-In this tutorial, I am going to show you 5 easy methods to calculate compound interest in excel in indian rupees.
+In this tutorial, I am going to show you 5 easy methods to calculate compound interest in Excel in Indian rupees.
 You can use these methods even in large datasets to find out the compound interest for a certain time period.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

 What Is Compound Interest?

 Compound interest is basically earning interest from interest.
 This means it earns on the initial deposit and also on each compounding period.
 The principal for each period is different from the previous one.
 So, if you are investing for the long term in compound interest, this may be a lucrative strategy to increase wealth.

 How to Calculate Compound Interest in Excel in Indian Rupees: 5 Easy Methods